The spring and summer months are an excellent time to have amazing adventures exploring the outdoors with your dog and maybe even your cat.

 Remember to keep pets on a leash

-Be respectful of migrating shorebirds and nesting birds in the spring.
-Keep pets out of grassy areas along the shoreline where waterfowl build their nests from about April to June and watch for male ducks and geese guarding pathways near water.
+- When walking outdoors with your pets, it’s important to be respectful of migrating shorebirds and nesting birds in the spring.
+Keep out of grassy areas along the shoreline where waterfowl build their nests from about April to June and watch for male ducks and geese guarding pathways near water.

 Bear proof your campsite

-Hike in groups and don’t be afraid to make noise to avoid catching bears by surprise.
-Avoid hiking during dawn or dusk when bears are most active.
+- Hike in groups and don’t be afraid to make noise to avoid catching bears by surprise.
+Also, avoid hiking during dawn or dusk when bears are most active.